-Puerto Vallarta: D. Alves and A. Kelly had four weeks of well attended and fruitful gospel meetings during the month of March.
+Puerto Vallarta: Four weeks of well attended and fruitful gospel meetings were held during the month of March.

 May 3-5 in the Livingston Gospel Hall, 405 E. Mt.
 Pleasant Avenue, Livingston, NJ.
 (Directions at www.livingstongospelhall.org or phone (973)535-1485).
 Friday: Prayer meeting 7:30 p.m.
 Saturday: Ministry 10:30 a.m. and 2:30 p.m., Gospel 6:30 p.m.
 Sunday: Breaking of Bread 10 a.m., Sunday School 11:45 a.m., Ministry 2:30 p.m., Gospel 5 p.m.
 Meals and accommodations will be provided.
 All are welcome.
 Corr: Allan Valvano (973)377-7839, or (201) 404-5611; email: email@example.com for assistance or accommodations.